datastax/langflow-client-ts/README.md

 const flow = client.flow(flowId);
 ```

-You can run a flow by calling `run` with the input to the flow:
+You can run a flow by calling `run` with the text input to the flow:

 ```js
 const response = await client.flow(flowId).run(input);
 ```

-You can add tweaks to a flow like so:
+You can add [tweaks](https://docs.langflow.org/concepts-api#tweaks) to a flow like so:

 ```js
 const response = await client